pawarashish564/TreeQuery/DesignDocument.md

 cluster A triggers to finish the final calculation.

 ### Algorithm
-The cluster dependency detection added into Depth First Search.
+The cluster dependency graph detection added into Depth First Search.

 Starting from root node, we register the first Cluster A.
 Then, it traverses down to child.